mattjohnlee/nosh-avl/index.md

 <section class="body">
 	<div class="intro">
 		<p>Nosh is a micro bakery in Asheville, NC offering small-batch bagels, bialys, and more, all made using locally milled organic flours.
 Our bagels are long-fermented for loads of flavor, boiled in barley malt syrup, and baked to a perfect balance of outer crust and chewy interior.</p>
 		<p>Like many folks in Asheville, we lost some momentum after Hurricane Helene and are still figuring out the best path forward.
-However, we’ll soon be once again offering pre-orders for a pickup hosted by our dear friends at <a href="https://new-stock.square.site/" target="_blank">Newstock Pantry</a>.
+However, we’ll soon be once again offering pre-orders for a pickup hosted by our dear friends at <a href="https://new-stock.square.site/bagel-pickup" target="_blank">New Stock Pantry</a>.
 Stay tuned for more info!</p>
 		<p>In the meantime, if you’ve ever been curious to try making some of our goods at home, you can join one of Emily’s classes at <a href="https://www.theashevillekitchen.com/emilys-class-page" target="_blank">The Asheville Kitchen</a>.
 We have dates on the calendar throughout February and March where you can learn our methods for making bagels, bialys, challah, babka, and even a good ol’ sourdough loaf!</p>
 	</div>
 <!-- 	<div class="order-info">